-You can follow the steps for JSS to content-sdk upgrade using many guides online, but later when you try to test your site locally or when deploying to Netlify/Vercel etc., you will face many hindrances.
-My guide here was prepared to help you, so you can skip those issues and proceed with a full deployment and testing.
+You can follow the steps for JSS to Content SDK upgrade using many guides online, but later when you try to test your site locally or when deploying to Netlify or Vercel, you may face several hindrances.
+This guide was prepared to help you skip those issues and proceed smoothly with a full deployment and testing process.

-Step 2.
-Create a branch out of existing JSS sdk application repository, that needs to be upgraded and let that be the target for upgrade.
+- Step 2.
+Create a branch from the existing JSS SDK application repository that needs to be upgraded.
+Let this be the target.

-Step 3.
-Upgrade the “package.json” file in target, merging content from “Package.json” file from source, by upgrading the versions for dependencies compatible for the application.
+- Step 3.
+Upgrade the package.json file in the target by merging the content from the source package.json, updating dependency versions compatible with the application.

-Step 4.
-Make sure to merge the "scripts" section as well, to make sure latest from “package.json” file from source are maintained.
+- Step 4.
+Merge the scripts section as well to ensure the latest scripts from the source package.json are maintained.

-Step 5.
-Clean up the “package.json” file of legacy config, keeping only essential locales.
-For instance, it will be like:
+- Step 5.
+Clean up the package.json file by removing legacy configuration and keeping only essential locales.
+Example:

 "config": {